sophongo/sophdoc/docs/en/admin/baize/developer/notebooks/notebook-auto-close.md

 Currently, configuration changes must be made manually, but more convenient options will be available in the future.

-To modify the deployment parameters of `baize-agent` in your worker cluster, update the Helm application.
+To modify the deployment parameters of `baize-agent` in your worker cluster, update the Helm App.

 ### Modify on UI